The Great Hall is a popular venue for

 Assemblies

-The Great Hall was designed by Arthur Bloomfield and originally housed classrooms, the school library, an art museum and a hall.
+The Great Hall was designed by Arthur Blomfield and originally housed classrooms, the school library, an art museum and a hall.
 The foundation stone was laid in 1907, and it was formally opened on Speech Day in July 1909.

 The south wing houses two lecture halls named after prominent Old Oundelians: the Cecil Lewis Room and the Arthur Marshall Room.